 One of the objectives of this course and opportunity is to increase understanding of the ramifications of globalization and to also offer a highly interdisciplinary experience.
 There is, however, a cap of 20 students.

 What do I need to prepare for this course?

-For Switzerland and Germany bound IFSE, there will be pre‐departure orientation sessions (held on campus and virtually) 1 month prior to the departure date for all accepted students.
+For London, UK bound IFSE, there will be pre‐departure orientation sessions (held on campus and virtually) 1 month prior to the departure date for all accepted students.

 All students need to be prepared to engage fully with their teammates online throughout the course – this requires a lot of coordination and communication.
 Students should be prepared to be active team members throughout the course!